RayParkerBassPlayer/slippage/WARP.md

 **Size-Based Protection**: A member keeps their slip if a higher-priority member's boat won't fit in it.
 Prevents futile evictions.

-**Best-Fit Selection**: When finding alternatives, system chooses smallest fitting slip by area (length × width) to minimize waste.
+**Best-Fit Selection**: When finding alternatives:
+- **Normal mode**: System chooses smallest fitting slip by area (length × width) to minimize waste
+- **Ignore-length mode**: System prioritizes slips that minimize boat overhang (length difference), then selects smallest by area among slips with equal overhang

 **Iterative Eviction**: Evicted members are automatically reconsidered.
 Algorithm loops until stable (no more changes).

 **Ignore-Length Mode (`--ignore-length`)**: When enabled, only boat width is checked for fitting.
 Boats can be longer than slips.
+The algorithm prioritizes assigning boats to slips with the least length overhang to minimize the amount boats extend beyond their slips.
 Length differences are shown in assignment comments (e.g., "NOTE: boat is 3' 6\" longer than slip").

 ## Code Style Conventions